My Best Gay Friends

-My Best Gay Friends (Vietnamese: Bộ ba đĩ thõa, roughly translated as The Slutty Trio) is a Vietnamese web series that debuted on YouTube in 2012.
-Considered to be the first gay sitcom in Vietnam, it has garnered a large following, receiving about two million views per episode despite being made on a shoestring budget.
-It is the brainchild of openly gay film student Huỳnh Nguyễn Đăng Khoa, who directed, wrote, produced, and starred in the series.
-The series centers on the lives of three young gay housemates who share an apartment in Ho Chi Minh City.
+My Best Gay Friends (Vietnamese: Bộ ba đĩ thõa, roughly translated as The Slutty Trio) is a Vietnamese web series which premiered on YouTube in April 2012.
+It was developed by openly gay film student Huỳnh Nguyễn Đăng Khoa, who directed, wrote, produced, and starred in the series.
+It centers around the lives of three young gay housemates who share an apartment in Ho Chi Minh City.
+Considered to be the first gay sitcom in Vietnam, it garnered a following, receiving approximately two million views per episode despite being made on a small budget.